Mind, Body, Spirit Counseling Derry LLC

 Mindfulness is a powerful tool that creates space between an action and your reaction.
 These practices develop emotional intelligence by bringing awareness to your emotions and those of people around you.
 It can also help you to learn to apply and manage your emotions effectively through mindful thought and action.

-Weekly Mindfulness, Breathing & Meditation Class
+Weekly Coherent Breathing, Mindfulness & Meditation Class

 Every Other Tuesday September-June: 5:30PM-6:45PMPM

 This is a program that uses mind, body, and breath to teach clients how to slow down, recognize and balance their emotional state by combining the techniques and practices of emotional mindfulness by Ronald J. Frederick and Timothy J. Beyer.
 Sessions include information that is taken directly from Ronald J. Frederick's book, "Living Like You Mean It" and include the following 6 Sessions:

 Session 1: Preparation-To Feel or Not to Feel

 Feelings are a part of our natural make-up and, as such, are a “wired-in” response.
 Our emotions are there for our benefit.
 It’s in our feelings that we find our true, authentic self.
 Most people, to some degree or another are afraid of their feelings.
 This kind of fear can be called a feelings phobia.
 Our defenses, not our feelings can lead to a wide range of physical, emotional, and psychological problems.
 Feelings are like waves and have a natural flow to them.
 They rise up, crescendo, and then dissipate.
 The core of your being is formed by what and how you feel.
 When you avoid your feelings, you’re squelching your identity and thwarting your true potential.
 Although it takes courage to face your feelings, the rewards are numerous.

 Session 2: Step One/Part One-Becoming Aware of Your Feelings